aimms/how-to/Articles/562/562-ipTwist.rst

 *   Lines 1-8: The mapping files are in the subfolder ``./Mappings/Generated/openapi-ipTwist`` of the library folder.

-*   Lines 10-14: Read in ipTwist config information, such as server name and api Key.
+*   Lines 10-14: Read in ipTwist config information, such as server name and API Key.

 Example contents for the ``openapi-ipTwist.txt`` are as follows: